Curly Seckler & Charlie Monroe circa 1946

 With Woody Platt of the Steep Canyon Rangers

 Seckler is regarded as one of the greatest tenor singers ever in bluegrass, and in 2004 he was inducted into the IBMA Hall of Fame.
-In 2010 he will be inducted into the North Carolina Music Hall of Fame.
-At age 90, Curly is still a vital, creative, hard-working entertainer.
-He continues to perform at selected venues, most recently including MerleFest, IBMA Fan Fest, ROMP, and Hardly Strictly Bluegrass Festival.
+He was inducted into the North Carolina Music Hall of Fame in 2010, and into the Bill Monroe Bluegrass Hall of Fame in 2011.
+Into his early 90s, Curly was still a vital, creative, hard-working entertainer, performing at selected music festivals including MerleFest, IBMA Fan Fest, ROMP, and Hardly Strictly Bluegrass Festival.
 In 2008 he was featured on the PBS television show, Song of the Mountains, backed by the superb North Carolina band, The Steep Canyon Rangers.
 Curly was profiled on UNC-TV’s North Carolina People show in 2009 (available for viewing on our web site).
-He recently taped another Song of the Mountains show for broadcast in 2010.
-This year Seckler celebrates his 75th anniversary in music!
+He made a second appearance on the Song of the Mountains show in 2010.
+That same year Seckler celebrated his 75th anniversary in music, with a special program at the Country Music Hall of Fame in Nashville.

 Curly Seckler is the embodiment of bluegrass history - a legendary entertainer who has seen it all - and living proof that traditional bluegrass still thrives in the new millennium!